MDRCS/nginx-server/README.md

     If a form post containing sensitive information is sent over HTTP, the HTTPS redirect from NGINX won’t save you;
     the damage is done.
 This opt- in security enhancement informs the browser to never make an HTTP request, therefore the request is never sent unencrypted.

+    28.3 Finding the Original Client Problem
+    You need to find the original client IP address because there are proxies in front of the NGINX server.

+    Solution
+    Use the geoip_proxy directive to define your proxy IP address range and the geoip_proxy_recursive directive to look for the original IP:

+    load_module "/usr/lib64/nginx/modules/ngx_http_geoip_module.so";
+        http {
+            geoip_country /etc/nginx/geoip/GeoIP.dat;
+            geoip_city /etc/nginx/geoip/GeoLiteCity.dat;
+            geoip_proxy 10.0.16.0/26;
+            geoip_proxy_recursive on;
+        ...
+        }

+    The geoip_proxy directive defines a CIDR range in which our proxy servers live and instructs NGINX to utilize the X-Forwarded- For header to find the client IP address.
+    The geoip_proxy_recursive directive instructs NGINX to recursively look through the X-Forwarded-For header for the last client IP known.

+    Discussion
+    You may find that if you’re using a proxy in front of NGINX, NGINX will pick up the proxy’s IP address rather than the client’s.
+    For this you can use the geoip_proxy directive to instruct NGINX to use the X-Forwarded-For header when connections are opened from a given range.
+    The geoip_proxy directive takes an address or a CIDR range.
+When there are multiple proxies passing traffic in front of NGINX, you can use the geoip_proxy_recursive directive to recursively search through X-Forwarded-For addresses to find the originating client.
+    You will want to use something like this when uti‐ lizing load balancers such as the AWS ELB, Google’s load balancer, or Azure’s load balancer in front of NGINX.

+    + Debugging and Troubleshooting with Access Logs, Error Logs, and Request Tracing

+    29.1 Configuring Access Logs

+    + Problem :
+    You need to configure access log formats to add embedded variables to your request logs.

+    + Solution :
+    Configure an access log format:

+     http {
+        log_format  geoproxy
+                    '[$time_local] $remote_addr '
+                    '$realip_remote_addr $remote_user '
+                    '$request_method $server_protocol '
+                    '$scheme $server_name $uri $status '
+                    '$request_time $body_bytes_sent '
+                    '$geoip_city_country_code3 $geoip_region '
+                    '"$geoip_city" $http_x_forwarded_for '
+                    '$upstream_status $upstream_response_time '
+                    '"$http_referer" "$http_user_agent"';
+    ... }

+    This log format configuration is named geoproxy and uses a num‐ ber of embedded variables to demonstrate the power of NGINX log‐ ging.
+    This configuration shows the local time on the server when the request was made, the IP address that opened the connection, and the IP of the client as NGINX understands it per geoip_proxy or realip_header instructions. $remote_user shows the username of the user authenticated by basic authentication, followed by the request method and protocol, as well as the scheme, such as HTTP or HTTPS.
+The server name match is logged as well as the request URI and the return status code.
+Statistics logged include the pro‐ cessing time in milliseconds and the size of the body sent to the cli‐ ent.
+Information about the country, region, and city are logged.
+The HTTP header X-Forwarded-For is included to show if the request is being forwarded by another proxy.
+The upstream module enables some embedded variables that we’ve used that show the status returned from the upstream server and how long the upstream request takes to return.
+Lastly we’ve logged some information about where the client was referred from and what browser the client is using.
+The log_format directive is only valid within the HTTP con‐ text.
+    This log configuration renders a log entry that looks like the follow‐ ing:

+    [25/Nov/2016:16:20:42 +0000] 10.0.1.16 192.168.0.122 Derek
+    GET HTTP/1.1 http www.example.com / 200 0.001 370 USA MI
+    "Ann Arbor" - 200 0.001 "-" "curl/7.47.0"

+    To use this log format, use the access_log directive, providing a logfile path and the format name geoproxy as parameters:

+     server {
+        access_log  /var/log/nginx/access.log  geoproxy;
+        ...
+    }

+    The access_log directive takes a logfile path and the format name as parameters.
+This directive is valid in many contexts and in each context can have a different log path and or log format.

+    Discussion
+    The log module in NGINX allows you to configure log formats for many different scenarios to log to numerous logfiles as you see fit.
+    You may find it useful to configure a different log format for each context, where you use different modules and employ those mod‐ ules embedded variables, or a single, catchall format that provides all necessary information you could ever want.
+    It’s also possible to structure format to log in JSON or XML.
+These logs will aid you in understanding your traffic patterns, client usage, who your clients are, and where they’re coming from.
+Access logs can also aid you in finding lag in responses and issues with upstream servers or particu‐ lar URIs.
+Access logs can be used to parse and play back traffic patterns in test environments to mimic real user interaction.
+There’s limitless possibility to logs when troubleshooting, debugging, or analyzing your application or market.

+    29.2 Configuring Error Logs

+    + Problem :
+    You need to configure error logging to better understand issues with your NGINX server.

+    + Solution :
+    Use the error_log directive to define the log path and the log level: error_log /var/log/nginx/error.log warn;
+    The error_log directive requires a path; however, the log level is optional.
+This directive is valid in every context except for if state‐ ments.
+    The log levels available are debug, info, notice, warn, error, crit, alert, or emerg.
+The order in which these log levels were introduced is also the order of severity from least to most.
+The debug log level is only available if NGINX is configured with the -- with-debug flag.

+    29.3 Forwarding to Syslog

+    + Problem :

+    You need to forward your logs to a Syslog listener to aggregate logs to a centralized service.

+    + Solution :
+    Use the access_log and error_log directives to send your logs to a Syslog listener: error_log syslog:server=10.0.1.42 debug;
+        access_log syslog:server=10.0.1.42,tag=nginx,severity=info
+          geoproxy;

+    Discussion
+    Syslog is a standard protocol for sending log messages and collect‐ ing those logs on a single server or collection of servers.
+    Sending logs to a centralized location helps in debugging when you’ve got multiple instances of the same service running on multiple hosts.
+    This is called aggregating logs.
+Aggregating logs allows you to view logs together in one place without having to jump from server to server and mentally stitch together logfiles by timestamp.
+A com‐ mon log aggregation stack is ElasticSearch, Logstash, and Kibana, also known as the ELK Stack.
+    NGINX makes streaming these logs to your Syslog listener easy with the access_log and error_log direc‐ tives.